-The features of Remote Procedure Call (RPC) include batching calls, broadcasting calls, callback procedures, and using the select subroutine.
+The features of Remote Procedure Call (RPC) include batching calls ("Batching Remote Procedure Calls"), broadcasting calls ("Broadcasting Remote Procedure Calls"), callback procedures ("RPC Call-back Procedures" on page 154), and using the select subroutine ("Using the select Subroutine on the Server Side" on page 154).
 Batching allows a client to send an arbitrarily large sequence of call messages to a server.
 Broadcasting allows a client to send a data packet to the network and wait for numerous replies.
 Callback procedures permit a server to become a client and make an RPC callback to the client's process.
 The select subroutine examines the I/O descriptor sets whose addresses are passed in the readfds, writefds, and exceptfds parameters to see if some of their descriptors are ready for reading or writing, or have an exceptional condition pending.
 It then returns the total number of ready descriptors in all the sets.

 RPC is also used for the rcp program on Transmission Control Protocol/Internet Protocol (TCP/IP).
-See "rcp Process on TCP Example".
+See "rcp Process on TCP Example" on page 177.